eTutor-plus-plus/dke-dispatcher/README.md

 application.sql.tableUrlForLink= /sql-tables/
 ```
 #### Datalog
-For datalog, the [DLV](https://www.dlvsystem.it/dlvsite/dlv-download/) is required.
+For datalog, [DLV](https://www.dlvsystem.it/dlvsite/dlv-download/) is required.
 Download the static executable and configure it as part of the configurations:

 ```properties